sanjanagupta16/data-512/data-512-a2/README.md

 ## Output

 To answer the research questions, exploratory analysis was performed.
+This can be found in the Jupyter notebook 'A2_Bias_in_Data.ipynb'.
-Each of these visualizations can be found in the output folder.
+Each of these visualizations can be found in the 'output' folder.

 ## Packages